Important changes to expiry dates for Schedule 8 permits in certain circumstances - from 1 February 2014

-The Department of Health has reviewed the requirements for prescribers who apply for Schedule 8 permits.
-Consequently, some Schedule 8 permits will be issued for up to a three-year period, which is a change from the maximum one-year period currently issued for all Schedule 8 permits.
+The Department of Health has reviewed the requirements for Schedule 8 permits.
+From 1 February 2014 , some Schedule 8 permits will be issued without a nominated expiry date.
+This is a change from the standard 12 month period currently issued for most Schedule 8 permits.

-The following table (from Hunter New England NSW Health) provides the 100mg daily morphine equivalent doses (MED) for commonly prescribed opioids for chronic pain.
+The following table provides the 100mg daily morphine equivalent doses (MED) for commonly prescribed opioids for chronic pain.

 |Name of opioid||100mg daily MED|